-The scheme was introduced in 2011 to help working parents spend more time at home with a new baby in those vital early months.
+The Paid Parental Leave scheme was introduced in 2011 to help working parents spend more time at home with a new baby in those vital early months.
 It is fully government-funded.

 The scheme provides eligible parents with up to 18 weeks’ of Parental Leave Pay at the National Minimum Wage.
-The amount is currently $672.60 per week before tax (correct as of September 2016).
+The amount is currently $753.90 a week before tax (correct as of July 2020).

 But how do you know if you’re eligible for Parental Leave Pay?
 How much do you need to work before your baby is born?
 Are casual and part-time workers eligible?
 And what about Dad and Partner Pay — will your partner be eligible to receive this as well?

 Here we answer your questions about Parental Leave Pay in Australia …